-9.22 This study is primarily concerned with whether or not a settlement had a pub within it, and does not go into any further details in relation to the existing functionality of the pub and what services are available.
+9.20 This study is primarily concerned with whether or not a settlement had a pub within it, and does not go into any further details in relation to the existing functionality of the pub and what services are available.
 Outside of the urban areas, two rural pubs have closed in both Whittington and Armitage with Handsacre, and other pubs have been granted planning permission for redevelopment such as in Stonnall.
-As a commercial operation, there remains pressure on the industry, and whilst this may not always result in closure, this is reflected for example in recent proposals for residential development on part of the site of the Public House in Elford.
+A research paper carried out in 2014 indicates that nationally there are on average 28 pub closures a week, owing to variety of reasons including the increasing land value for residential development and rising costs faced by landlords (i).
+As a commercial operation, there remains pressure on the industry, and whilst this may not always result in closure, this is reflected for example in the residential development on part of the site of the Public House in Elford.
+In 2013, when faced with the prospect of losing the local pub to residential development, Edingale made use of the Localism Act by listing the Black Horse as an Asset of Community Value, which has remained open ever since.

-9.23 Some settlements have historic public houses, (Shenstone, Alrewas, Armitage with Handsacre, Fazeley and Whittington).
-With the exception of Drayton Bassett, Hammerwich, Fradley and Little Aston, all settlements within the study have at least one pub and at Hamstall Ridware, the pub is the only key service within the village.
+9.21 With the exception of Drayton Bassett, Hammerwich, Fradley and Little Aston, all settlements within the study have at least one pub and at Hamstall Ridware, the pub is the only key service within the village.
 It should be noted that a number of other public houses are located within the rural area outside of those settlements and are not considered as part of this study.